2331sakshi/cryptographic-coprocessor/README.md

 # cryptographic-coprocessor
-VHDL code for a modest cryptographic coprocessor
+VHDL code for a modest cryptographic coprocessor in the form of text files for separate modules.